secretstartups/handbook/business-technology/data-team/organization/internships/index.html.md

      * How established is the team the intern will be joining?
 Is this an established team with processes, roles, a roadmap, and backlog?
      * Will the team be able to take on an intern without risking a decrease in velocity?
      * Would the team benefit from an intern to support a more senior member's career development, to introduce new perspectives, or to accelerate the roadmap in one or more areas.
-1. Mentorship Commitment
-     * Does the team have a manager and 1-2 individual contributors committed to serve as mentors for the duration of the program?
+     * Does the team have a roadmap containing low weight issues with few dependencies suitable for an intern?
+1. Mentor/Manager Commitment
-     * Do the mentors have previous experience mentoring interns or junior engineers?
+     * Do the mentors/managers have previous experience mentoring interns or junior engineers?
 Previous experience is a nice-to-have, but not a must-have.
-1. Workload
-     * Does the team have a roadmap containing low weight issues with few dependencies suitable for an intern?
+     * Are the mentors/managers interested in Leadership development?
+     * Can the mentor commit to a 3-month engagement, including regular meetings and progress reviews?
+Are there potentially extended out-of-office periods that would affect the internship experience?
-1. Time Commitment
+1. Intern Commitment
-     * Can the intern AND mentor commit to a 3-month program, including regular meetings and progress reviews?
+     * Can the intnern commit to a 3-month engagement, including regular meetings and progress reviews?
+Are there potentially extended out-of-office periods that would affect the internship experience?

-If the answer to these questions is **YES**, there is a good chance the internship is a fit.
+If the answer to these questions is **YES**, there is a great chance the internship is a fit for all team members.

 #### Data Team Internship KPIs

+KPIs we will use to measure success of an individual internship are as follows:

 1. Successfull Data Team Onboarding within 30 Calendar Days
 1. Monthly Progress Report and Feedback issue